 The process is different depending on if you had your license revoked or denied, or if you are applying for your license for the first time.

 Previously denied or revoked license

-If your health care worker license was previously permanently denied or revoked, you can file a Petition for Review with IDFPR.
+If your healthcare worker license was previously permanently denied or revoked, you could file a Petition for Review with IDFPR.
 It is free to file, but if granted you may have to pay fees.

 Learn more on the IDFPR website.

 If you are applying for the first time, you must meet all requirements of your chosen occupation.
 You should first submit your license application and all required licensure fees.
 Be sure to follow all the instructions for your license application.
 A list of occupations with application instructions, forms, and additional information is available on the IDFPR website.
 You can also contact the IDFPR Licensure Maintenance Unit at 1-800-560-6420 or FPR.LMU@illinois.gov.

 After you apply, you will receive a “Notice of Intent to Permanently Deny Licensure” letter from IDFPR.
 You will also receive information related to submitting your Petition to Review.